| November 27, 2004

 |

-outside behind the row of tents and sat under a big tree; much better.
+behind the row of tents and sat under a big tree; much better.

 She updated us, still no work, her husband too sick with heart pain to